Urban Institute Data Visualization Style Guide

 Be careful with data transformations.
 Log scales or other transformations can be useful for depicting rates of change or to address large outliers.
 The obvious trade-off is that many readers will not understand what a log transformation is and what it means.
 For example, everyone can understand what $150,000 of income means, but a logged value of 5.18 is not familiar to many readers.
 However, log scales can be an appropriate choice when the rate of change is more meaningful than absolute values.

-Data Visualization Absolutes
+Data Visualization Absolutes at Urban

 The Urban Institute is committed to exploring and expanding how we create and engage audiences and readers through our visual display of information.
 While the practice of data visualization is a mixture of art and science with ample opportunity for creativity, there are certain data visualization practices that we avoid.